 There are so many reasons why Rome is one of the most popular cruise destinations in Europe.
 It has history and culture and carbs galore, not to mention the fact that it is merely a hop, skip and jump to or from your ship in Civitavecchia.
-Here are ten top Rome travel tips to bear in mind if you are cruising from the Eternal City this summer.
+Here are ten top Rome travel tips to keep in mind if you are visiting the Eternal City on a Mediterranean cruise next summer.

 10 Top Travel Tips for Rome